 As well as capturing and visualising existing data / information / knowledge, MindManager can be used to facilitate business processes.
 For example it is the ideal tool for any – and all – parts of the meeting cycle…

-The same ‘agenda’ map can be used to actually run the meeting (even if only on the facilitators laptop).
-As well as keeping everybody on track, ideas and discussions can be visually captured real time as they unfold as sub-branches off the appropriate agenda branch in the map.
-This will greatly improve participation and engagement of the attendees, and the extra energy generated may even lead on to the formation of some sort of forward looking, structured strategic plan.
-Or even as far as an operational plan, with tasks assigned to individuals.
+Running the meeting – The same ‘agenda’ map can be used to actually run the meeting (even if only on the facilitators laptop).
+As well as keeping everybody on track, ideas and discussions can be visually captured real time as they unfold as sub-branches off (or notes on) the appropriate agenda branch in the map.
+This will greatly improve participation and engagement of the attendees, and the extra energy generated may even lead on to the formation of some sort of forward looking, structured strategic plan 😉 Or even as far as an operational plan, with tasks assigned to individuals!

-With a bit of ‘tidying up’ and marking up of action points, the same map can quickly be sent out to all attendees afterwards to provide a great interactive record of what happened as well as the next steps they need to take.
+Post-meeting – With a bit of ‘tidying up’ and marking up of action points, the same map can quickly be sent out to all attendees afterwards to provide a great interactive record of what happened as well as the next steps they need to take.
 This will greatly improve post-event engagement.
+Also as they are digital files, these meeting maps can be easily archived for easy retrieval at any point in the future.

-- creating bespoke map resources for your meeting and send them out to particpants beforehand.
+– Create bespoke map resources for your meeting and send them out to particpants beforehand.

 Please contact us directly to to ensure the next brainstorming / strategising / wash-up meeting between you and your colleagues / clients is a rip-roaring success.

-MindManager lends itself especially well to conferences and workshops, which are essentially meetings that are more complex and involved..
+MindManager lends itself especially well to conferences and workshops, which are essentially a series of meetings that are more complex and involved..

-there will be more multiple sessions, and possibly even more than one stream.
+– There will be more multiple sessions, and possibly even multiple streams.

 Please contact us directly to help you ensure that your next conference / workshop hits the mark!

 Community mapping is all about empowering communities with the knowledge resources they need in order to move forward with challenges or opportunities they are facing.
-This is done by connecting them with each other, with what they do know, and with the wider general and specific knowledge bases so that they can fill in the gaps.
+This is done by connecting them with each other, with what they individually & collectively do know, and with the wider general, and specific, knowledge bases so that they can use their (usually limited) resources to fill in the gaps and not re-invent wheels.

 The first task in any community mapping process is mapping the community (ie. defining it visually).
-This is relatively straight forward when the community is defined geographically (see also our Geographic Community Mapping Service), but what about when it isn’t?
-What about if it doesn’t exist in the physical world at all but is entirely online?
+This is relatively straight forward when the community is defined geographically (see our Geographic Community Mapping Service), but what about when it isn’t?
+What about if it doesn’t exist in the physical world at all but is through a common interest/ hobby etc., and exists entirely virtually online?
 As already pointed out this is not a problem when using MindManager to map communities, the interelationships between members and the component parts.

 This process of ‘community mindmapping’ is an interactive, iterative one, with the knowledge (and links to knowledge resources) being added to the map over time sparking more collaborative thoughts and ideas and responses to the challenge.
 As with other exercisies in knowledge mapping it’s up to the participants to decide when the process is finished (“even if it’s just for now”).
 And where to take it next… As discussed already it’s easy to turn knowledge maps into a plan of action, if that is the desired outcome.